Sleeping in Airports

 Can I Sleep at Perth Airport Overnight?

-Perth Airport is open 24 hours but terminals 3 and 4 sometimes close overnight.
-In that case, you may need to relocate to the public, pre-security areas of terminals 1 and 2 for some sleep.
-Reviews suaggest plenty of suitable seating options for getting some rest, so it should be possible for you to get some sleep in this airport regardless of the time and length of your layover.
+Perth Airport is open 24 hours, but terminals 3 and 4 sometimes close overnight.
+In that case, you may need to relocate to the public, landside areas of terminals 1 and 2 for some sleep.
+Reviews suggest plenty of suitable seating options for getting some rest, so it should be possible for you to get some sleep in this airport regardless of the time and length of your layover.

 Where Are the Best Places to Sleep in Perth Airport?

 According to reviews, many travellers agree that Terminal 1 is the most comfortable if you want some shut-eye.
-With many seating options, including arm-rest-free benches and comfortable sofas with headrests, you hopefully won’t be stuck for somewhere suitable to rest.
+With many seating options, including arm-rest-free benches and comfy sofas with headrests, you won’t be stuck for somewhere suitable to rest.

-Terminals 3 and 4, however, have very limited seating options and won’t be the best place to try and snooze.
+Terminals 3 and 4, however, have minimal seating options and won’t be the best place to sleep.

 Consider stretching out on the floor for a nap regardless of the terminal.
 If you fancy it, bring a sleeping mat, bag, or blanket to save you from getting cold!